staticjinja/staticjinja/docs/api.rst

 --------------

-All of staticjinja's functionality can be accessed by this function, which returns an instance of the :class:`Renderer <Renderer>` object.
+All of staticjinja's functionality can be accessed by this function, which returns an instance of the :class:`Site <Site>` object.

-.. autofunction:: make_renderer
+.. autofunction:: make_site

 Classes
 ~~~~~~~

-.. autoclass:: staticjinja.Renderer
+.. autoclass:: staticjinja.Site
    :inherited-members:

 .. autoclass:: staticjinja.Reloader